zenml-io/zenml-projects/zen-news-summarization/README.md

 implementation right [here](src/zennews/alerter/discord_alerter.py).

-The following sections show how we can register `DiscordAlerter` as a custom flavor , create an instance of it, and update our stack.
+The following sections show how we can register `DiscordAlerter` as a custom flavor, create an instance of it, and update our stack.

 #### Registering the custom flavor

- All you
-have to do to register such custom flavor is to provide the corresponding source path to the flavor class.
+All you have to do to register such a custom flavor is to provide the corresponding source path to the flavor class.

 ```bash
 zenml alerter flavor register zennews.alerter.discord_alerter_flavor.DiscordAlerterFlavor